-Congratulations to the Winners of the 2019 TAI Poetry Competition!
+Winners of the Poetry Competition (2019)

 With a surprisingly large number of submissions this year, our judges had their work cut out for them.
 As Dr. Andrew Shenton stated in his welcoming address, had we selected a different panel of judges, we would have likely had different winners.
 Many of the poems were deserving of praise and recognition.